-6.3.2 Federal Public Involvement Requirements Specific to the LRTP

-When developing the LRTP, the MPO must provide interested parties with a reasonable opportunity to comment on it using the strategies identified in the MPO's adopted PPP.
+6.3.2 Federal Public Involvement Requirements Specific to the LRTP opportunity to comment on it using the strategies identified in the MPO's adopted PPP.
 In some cases, the MPO may develop a PPP specific to the LRTP as part of the scope of that project.
 If this is done, the PPP for the LRTP must be consistent with the overall PPP of the MPO.
+The PPP for the LRTP may provide additional detail about engagement strategies being used or individuals, groups, or agencies being engaged.
+The PPP for the LRTP may also include outreach opportunities beyond those identified in the MPO's adopted PPP.
 Parties that should be included in the development of LRTPs include: